COVID-19 and home learning

 - is quiet and doesn’t have distractions – although it’s OK for teenagers to listen to music while they study.

 Your child might sometimes prefer to work sitting on their bed or outside.
 This is fine for short periods, particularly if they’re reading or they need time to think.
-But it’s best for them to write and use a computer work while sitting at a desk or table.
+But it’s best for them to write and use a computer while sitting at a desk or table.

 5. Tune in to teenagers’ feelings